Prag8855/aab/content/guides/germany-sign-fonts.md

 There are several digital releases of Erbar: [URW Erbar](https://www.fonts.com/de/font/urw-type-foundry/erbar), [Dunbar](https://cjtype.com/dunbar/), and Peter Wiegel's [Osterbar](http://www.peter-wiegel.de/Osterbar.html).

+## "The German font"

+When people talk about "the German font", they often think about Fraktur fonts.
+Use such fonts cautiously; they are old-fashioned, and sometimes associated with National Socialism.

+**Tannenberg** was commonly used from 1935 to 1941, then the Nazis banned them in favour of modern typefaces.[^0]

 ## Download links

-Pieter Wiegel recreated many historical fonts and published them [on his website](http://www.peter-wiegel.de/Fonts/index.html).
-They can be used without restrictions for commercial purposes.[^3]
+Pieter Wiegel recreated many historical typefaces and published them [on his website](http://www.peter-wiegel.de/Fonts/index.html).
+You can use them without restrictions.[^3]

 - [Musterzeichnung IV 44](http://www.peter-wiegel.de/Preussische.html)
 - [Berliner Wand](http://www.peter-wiegel.de/BerlinerWand.html)